-The Fund places more than 75 rescued tigers, lions, and leopards at animal sanctuaries around the country, after they were confiscated from a southern California cruelty case.
-The Fund’s efforts gain worldwide attention to the problem of wild animals in captivity.
+The Fund for Animals places more than 75 rescued tigers, lions, and leopards at animal sanctuaries around the country, after they were confiscated from a southern California cruelty case.
+The Fund for Animals efforts bring worldwide attention to the problem of wild animals in captivity.

-The Fund's animal care centers (the Cleveland Amory Black Beauty Ranch, the Cape Wildlife Center, The Fund for Animals Wildlife Center, the Rabbit Sanctuary, and the Rural Area Veterinary Services) are providing hands-on care for animals in need around the globe.
-The Fund won a landmark ruling this year declaring that new sport hunting programs on dozens of national wildlife refuges are unlawful.
-Making Burros Fly, a new book by Julie Hoffman Marshall chronicles the life of The Fund's fearless founder, Cleveland Amory, and The Fund's work to protect animals over the last four decades.
+The Fund for Animals animal care centers (the Cleveland Amory Black Beauty Ranch, the Cape Wildlife Center, The Fund for Animals Wildlife Center, the Rabbit Sanctuary, and the Rural Area Veterinary Services) are providing hands-on care for animals in need around the globe.
+The Fund for Animals won a landmark ruling this year declaring that new sport hunting programs on dozens of national wildlife refuges are unlawful.
+Making Burros Fly, a new book by Julie Hoffman Marshall chronicles the life of The Fund for Animals fearless founder, Cleveland Amory, and The Fund for Animals work to protect animals over the last four decades.

-The Fund's animal care centers focused on providing veterinary and rehabilitative care for injured, orphaned, and abandoned animals as well as providing sanctuary homes for those animals who are not candidates for release into the wild.
-There were upgrades to facilities to provide improved care at the Cleveland Amory Black Beauty Ranch, The Fund for Animals Wildlife Center, the Cape Wildlife Center, and the Rabbit Sanctuary, Inc. Victories in the courtroom led to a halt of hunting practices for mountain lions and an expansion of wildlife refuges where hunting is halted (until the lawsuit is resolved), an order that Ringling Bros and Barnum & Bailey Circus stand trial for abusing elephants, an end to horse slaughter for human consumptionin our country, and a revision on the habitaqt designation for the Canada lynx.
+The Fund for Animals animal care centers focused on providing veterinary and rehabilitative care for injured, orphaned, and abandoned animals as well as providing sanctuary homes for those animals who are not candidates for release into the wild.
+There were upgrades to facilities to provide improved care at the Cleveland Amory Black Beauty Ranch, The Fund for Animals Wildlife Center, the Cape Wildlife Center, and the Rabbit Sanctuary, Inc. Victories in the courtroom led to a halt of hunting practices for mountain lions and an expansion of wildlife refuges where hunting is halted (until the lawsuit is resolved), an order that Ringling Bros and Barnum Bailey Circus stand trial for abusing elephants, an end to horse slaughter for human consumption in our country, and a revision on the habitat designation for the Canada lynx.